"He who would travel happily must travel light."

 Commit to what matters: Commitment to the right things enhances rather than kills freedom.

-Create home base: Establish roots you can return to, a place of belonging that anchors your adventures.
+Create home base: Establish roots we can return to, a place of belonging that anchors our adventures.

 The Orphan's Inner Homebody

-The Orphan's endless wandering conceals a Homebody aching for roots.
+The Orphan's endless wandering conceals a Homebody aching for roots and security.

 The Orphan wanders because he fears his own need for home.
-His restlessness is compensation.
+His restlessness is compensation for buried longing.
 His freedom is armor.
-Underneath the "I can't be tied down" is a man who longs for belonging and is terrified of that longing.
+Underneath "I can't be tied down" is a man who longs for belonging and is terrified of that longing.

 Watch the Orphan when he finds something worth staying for.
 The Homebody emerges—clinging, possessive, suddenly terrified of change.
 He doesn't know how to hold something without gripping it to death.
 The Homebody has been driving the flight the whole time.

-Healing asks the Orphan to feel his need for home without drowning in it.
+Healing asks the Orphan to feel his need for home without letting it swallow him.
 He must see how his freedom has been flight from belonging.
-When he embraces his inner Homebody, he finds adventure that enriches rather than escapes.
+When he stops being afraid of his inner Homebody, he finds adventure that fills him up instead of hollowing him out.

 The Orphan's Transformation